murradplus-glitch/demo_agent/README.md

 showing the form/expander) and `agentic/orchestrator.py` (where the LangGraph node checks for a city before querying the BHU directory).

+### Run the project locally (step-by-step)

+The commands above are usually all you need, but if you are starting from a fresh laptop the following checklist walks through the exact flow:

+1. **Clone the repo & pick a Python** – install Python 3.10+ and run `git clone https://github.com/<your-org>/demo_agent.git && cd demo_agent`.
+2. **Create an isolated environment** – `python -m venv .venv && source .venv/bin/activate`
+   (or use Conda/uv if you prefer).
+3. **Install dependencies** – `python -m pip install --upgrade pip` followed by `pip install -r requirements.txt`.
+The requirements file already bundles LangGraph, Streamlit, and the utility libraries used by the multi-agent pipeline.
+4. **Configure keys & data paths** – copy
+   `agentic/config.example.yaml` to `agentic/config.yaml` if you want to persist settings, then set `export GEMINI_API_KEY=...` (or fill the config file).
+   Leave the CSV/Markdown data files in the repo root so the mock registries can be found without editing paths.
+5. **Smoke-test the environment** – run
+   `python -m compileall agentic streamlit_app.py` to catch syntax/import issues early, then `python -m agentic.examples.run_healthcare_system` to confirm the LangGraph pipeline and RAG knowledge base initialise correctly.
+6. **Launch the Streamlit UI** – `streamlit run streamlit_app.py` starts the CNIC → quick registration → chat workflow described in the usability brief.
+   Open the printed local URL (e.g. `http://localhost:8501`) in a browser and use the demo CNICs listed below.
+7. **(Optional) Develop with hot reload** – keep Streamlit running and edit Python files; Streamlit will auto-reload the interface so you can iterate on prompts, agent logic, or registration UI copy.

+Following these steps gives you the exact experience validated in the challenge: the known/unknown CNIC flows, the five-agent LangGraph pipeline, and the RAG context feeding every response.

 ### Agents and workflow

 The LangGraph state machine executes the agents in the following order (the